micahflee/semiphemeral.com/app/README.md

 # Containers

-## web
+## frontend

-This is the web app.
+This is the web app frontend, written in next.js.
 Users register accounts, login, and can change their settings.
 They can see the progress of fetch and delete jobs, and they can search through their own tweets to choose tweets to manually exclude.

+## backend

+This is the web app backend server, written in aiohttp.

 ## jobs